 As most businesses have standardized on Windows 10 and Office 365, giving your students access to enterprise-class productivity and security tools will provide the best preparation for the real world.

 Microsoft 365 A1 Plan for Education

 Many organizations are familiar with Microsoft 365 A3 and A5 plans.
-But Microsoft 365 A1 isn’t a subscription at all.
+But Microsoft 365 A1 isn’t a subscription at all (and it’s not subject to the new pricing increase for most plans).
 It’s a one-time $30/device fee for Windows 10 Education and Intune management for the lifetime of the device.
 That means you get enterprise-grade management tools for your school.